NMEA 2026 Register Now! Students

 Location: Hyatt Regency Chesapeake Bay Golf Resort, Spa and Marina, Cambridge, MD

-Day Includes: breakfast, lunch and attendance to conference sessions of the day; optional lab tour at the Horn Point Lab (transportation on your own)
+Day Includes: lunch and attendance to conference sessions of the day; optional lab tour at the Horn Point Lab (transportation on your own)

 Open to students, ages 13 and up; NMEA membership included in the registration fee